Best High Fibre Foods for Constipation

 Pears are a wonder fruit when it comes to preventing and managing constipation.
 They have both soluble and insoluble fibre.
 One small pear will give you about 5g of fibre which is amazing!
 That is 8 times more fibre than a serve of watermelon.

-In Australia, pears are now in season during winter so fill your fruit bowl with pears, add them to a simple salad with rocket, parmesan and walnuts served with balsamic vinegar or glaze.
-Check out #perfectpearing for more tips.
+There are so many delicious ways of turning pear into high fibre meals for constipation prevention!
+In Australia, pears are in season during winter so fill your fruit bowl with pears, or add them to a simple salad with rocket, parmesan and walnuts, served with balsamic vinegar or glaze (one of my favourite recipes from Back to Basics).

 3. Oatmeal (jazzed up)

 Want a breakfast that will keep you feeling full till lunch, help reduce cholesterol reabsorption and is really affordable?Oatmeal is fibre-lovers bestie and it’s one of my favourite breakfasts, especially in winter.
 I love to add some sliced banana and some seeds (flaxseeds, chia, pumpkin, sunflower) for an impressive 6.5 grams of fibre.

 I personally just buy the home brand dry oats and check it doesn’t have anything funny added.

 If you’ve ever wondered whether you actually need to eat breakfast to be healthy, check out this blog post!

 And if you’re looking for quick and healthy breakfast ideas that will make your taste buds do a little dance AND satisfy your hunger for longer, check out my app Back to Basics.
 You can try it free for 7-days, so jump in now and see if you like the recipes!

 Is corn good for constipation?
 Heck, yes!
 Want more good news?
 Corn is NOT an unhealthy or fattening vegetable.
 I would never cut this hearty vegetable from my diet, especially if I was watching my weight.